CHC43115 Certificate IV in Disability

 - Credit Transfer (CT) and National Recognition (NR): Apply for units of a completed accredited course identified as equivalent to the units in the course you are interested.
 CCG recognises Australian Quality Framework qualifications and statements of attainment issued to students by other Registered Training Organisation’s (RTO’s) within Australia.
 Request to apply for a Credit Transfer during the interview process and before enrolment

-Throughout your study you will complete assessments for each unit of competence against the training you have received.
+Throughout your study, you will complete assessments for each unit of competence against the training you have received.
 You will receive a Student Assessment Guide that outlines the tasks for each unit of competence that you will be assessed against.
 You are expected to attempt each assessment task outlined in the Student Assessment Guide.
 CCG will retain your original work submitted.
 Once the tasks have been attempted you will receive feedback from your Trainer and Assessor on the outcomes achieved.

 Accredited courses and qualifications are continually updated and improved to meet current industry standards.
 Students enrolled in a course or qualification that is superseded during the time enrolled may need to transition into the new qualification.
 If required, CCG will discuss this transition with affected students on an individual basis.